What Factors Affect LLMs and RLLMs in Financial Question Answering?: Conclusion

 \section{Conclusion}

-This paper is the first to explore the performance of various methods for LLMs and RLLMs in the financial question-answering task, focusing on why these methods are effective for improvement in LLMs.
-We conduct experiments on five LLMs and three RLLMs, revealing the critical role of Long CoT in the performance of language models.
-Our results indicate that the goal of these methods is to simulate Long CoT.
+In this work, we systematically investigate the factors influencing the performance of LLMs and RLLMs in financial question answering.
+Through extensive experiments on multiple models and methods, we find that the effectiveness of prompting strategies, agentic frameworks, and multilingual alignment approaches for LLMs largely stems from their ability to simulate longer reasoning chains (Long CoT).
+RLLMs, equipped with inherent Long CoT capabilities, show limited improvement from these conventional methods, highlighting a performance bottleneck.
+Our analysis suggests that future advances for RLLMs may require more sophisticated agentic mechanisms and dynamic reasoning processes.
 We hope these findings deepen our understanding of the Long CoT and serve as a valuable reference in financial question-answering.